01 — The Invisible Drain

 The third mechanism is what might be called normalization through repetition.
 A fee that appears every month — or even irregularly — becomes part of the expected financial landscape.
 It is no longer experienced as a cost decision because it has never felt like a decision.
 This is directly related to the brain science of habitual patterns — behaviors (or in this case, automatic deductions) that repeat become neurologically invisible through the same mechanism that makes any habit invisible: the brain stops processing what it has processed identically before.

-"Zero-fee" accounts in the UAE typically mean that specific categories of fees are waived — often monthly maintenance fees and some transaction fees — while other categories remain.
-International transfer fees, foreign currency conversion spreads, ATM fees for non-network machines, and minimum balance penalties may still apply even on "zero-fee" accounts.
-The marketing claim is accurate in a narrow technical sense while remaining misleading in the broader consumer context.
+A "zero-fee" account usually means that specific categories of fees are waived — often the monthly maintenance fee and some transaction fees — while other categories quietly remain.
+Wire and outgoing-transfer fees, currency-conversion spreads, out-of-network ATM charges, and minimum-balance penalties can still apply on an account marketed as "free."
+The claim is accurate in a narrow technical sense while remaining misleading in the broader context.
+Before you switch, read the fee schedule and confirm which of the eight categories above are truly $0.

-The regulatory environment in the UAE has improved transparency requirements for banking fees in recent years, but transparency and awareness are not the same thing.
-A fee that is disclosed in a fee schedule available on request is not a fee that is actively known to the customer who signed up for the account.
-The behavioral gap between disclosed and known is where most banking costs live.
+Regulators have improved fee-transparency requirements in recent years, but transparency and awareness are not the same thing.
+A fee disclosed in a schedule available on request is not a fee actively known to the customer who signed up.
+The behavioral gap between disclosed and known is where most banking costs live — and the same gap explains why tracking your expenses beats trusting your memory for what you actually pay each month.

 Zero-fee banking is a category, not a guarantee.
 Understanding which fees are included in any "zero-fee" claim — and which are excluded — is the only reliable way to evaluate the true cost of a banking relationship.